Go Back Up

 BlogUmbrella Regulations • Oct 29, 2025 3:36:06 PM • Written by: Hamza Imran

 The UK is on the verge of one of the biggest transformations in employment law for a generation.
-The long-anticipated Employment Rights Bill (the “Bill”) is finally approaching the finish line, with Royal Assent expected within weeks.
+The long-anticipated Employment Rights Bill (the “Bill”) is now in the final stages of parliamentary debate, with the House of Commons and the House of Lords at odds over several key provisions.
+While Royal Assent is still expected, this latest back-and-forth may delay completion.

 For recruitment agencies, umbrella companies, and other intermediaries in the supply chain, the message is clear: the next two years will demand more structure, more transparency, and stronger compliance systems than ever before.